DaFuCoding/tf_JDAP/README.md

 	- SF is more less false positive and higher recall than FL.
 9. ERC(Early recject classifier) and DR Layer
 	- New strategy in [2], but increase more parameters.
-10.

-### Conclusion
+### Future work
-1. PNet use conv1-s2 replace max pooling and small batch size
+1. PNet use conv1-s2 replace max pooling and relu6 replace prelu.
+But relu6 and reduce max pooling method lead to more false positive ratio and lower recall.

 ### References